Term structure modelling with overnight rates beyond stochastic continuity: The affine framework for overnight rate modelling

+In this section, we present a modelling framework based on {\em affine semimartingales}.
+We focus here on the direct modelling of the overnight rate to provide a setup for developing extensions of the Hull-White and other affine models which are able to include stylized facts of overnight markets, namely spikes and jumps occurring at predetermined dates.
+Note that an affine specification of the HJM framework presented in Section \ref{sec3} is also possible, leading to explicit conditions in Theorem \ref{thm:NA}.

-In this section, we present a general modelling framework based on {\em affine semimartingales}.
-Affine semimartingales, as introduced in \cite{keller-ressel2019}, generalize affine processes by allowing for discontinuities at fixed points in time with possibly state-dependent jump sizes.
+Affine semimartingales, as introduced in \cite{keller-ressel2019}, generalize affine processes by allowing for discontinuities at fixed points in time with possibly state-dependent jump sizes and are therefore tailor-made to interest rate markets in the presence of overnight rates.
+We shortly introduce some general notions on affine semimartingales and then develop an affine model for overnight rates.